swiftlang/swift-package-manager/Documentation/Plugins.md

 ## Overview

 Some of Swift Package Manager's functionality can be extended through _plugins_.
 Package plugins are written in Swift using the `PackagePlugin` API provided by the Swift Package Manager.
-This is somewhat similar to how the Swift Package manifest itself is implemented as a Swift script that is run as needed to produce the information SwiftPM needs.
+This is similar to how the Swift Package manifest itself is implemented as a Swift script that runs as needed in order to produce the information SwiftPM needs.

-Plugins are represented as targets of the `pluginTarget` type in the SwiftPM manifest, and a plugin in one package can be made available to other packages by defining a `plugin` product for it.
-Source code for plugins is normally located under the `Plugins` directory in the package, but this can be customized.
+A plugin is represented in the SwiftPM package manifest as a target of the `pluginTarget` type — and if it should be available to other packages, there also needs to be a corresponding `pluginProduct` target.
+Source code for a plugin is normally located in a directory under the `Plugins` directory in the package, but this can be customized.

 SwiftPM currently defines two extension points for plugins:

-- custom build tool tasks that are run before or during the build
+- custom build tool tasks that provide commands to run before or during the build
 - custom commands that are run using the `swift package` command line interface

 A plugin declares which extension point it implements by defining the plugin's _capability_.
 This determines the entry point through which SwiftPM will call it, and determines which actions the plugin can perform.

 Plugins have access to a representation of the package model, and plugins that define custom commands can also invoke services provided by SwiftPM to build and test products and targets defined in the package to which the plugin is applied.

-Every plugin runs in its own process in a sandbox that prevents network access as well as attempts to write to the file system.
+Every plugin runs as a separate process, and (on platforms that support sandboxing) it is wrapped in a sandbox that prevents network access as well as attempts to write to arbitrary locations in the file system.
 Custom command plugins that need to modify the package source code can specify this requirement, and if the user approves, will have write access to the package directory.
 Build tool plugins cannot modify the package source code.
+All plugins can write to a temporary directory.

 ## Using a Package Plugin

-A package plugin is available in the package that defines it, as well as in any other package that has a direct dependency on the package that defines it.
+A package plugin is available to the package that defines it, and if there is a corresponding plugin product, it is also available to any other package that has a direct dependency on the package that defines it.

 To get access to a plugin defined in another package, add a package dependency on the package that defines the plugin.
 This will let the package access any build tool plugins and command plugins from the dependency.